amberwhizin/Bored.com/README.md

 ## Unsolved

-- Sign Up Page to go with Login
+- Sign Up Page/Login
 - Link Profile Page to Sign Up
 - More and more and more CSS
-- Genre dropdown menu for IMDB API
+- Genre dropdown menu for IMDB API and Books API

 ## Notes/Stretch Goals